 - Accept the things you can’t change.

-There are some new local services for young people, parents and siblings, including:
+There are local services for young people, parents and siblings, including:

 Disclaimer: If you are worried about specific health issues, please seek professional medical advice.